jivakys/Chat-Room-Application/README.md

 ### Friend Requests
 - `POST /api/friend-requests`: Send a friend request

+## Features

+- Real-time communication using WebSockets.
+- User authentication and authorization.
+- Room-based chat functionality.
+- Storing chat messages in a database.

+## Tech Stack

+- **Frontend:**
+  - HTML
+  - CSS
+  - JavaScript

+- **Backend:**
+  - Node.js
+  - Express.js
+  - WebSocket

+- **Database:**
+  - MySQL

+- **Other Tools:**
+  - dotenv (for environment variables)
+  - cors (for Cross-Origin Resource Sharing)

+## Packages

+- **express**: Fast, unopinionated, minimalist web framework for Node.js.
+- **http**: Node.js built-in module for HTTP server and client functionality.
+- **ws**: Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js.
+- **body-parser**: Node.js body parsing middleware.
+- **dotenv**: Module to load environment variables from a `.env` file.
+- **path**: Node.js built-in module to handle and transform file paths.
+- **cors**: Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- **mysql**: Node.js driver for MySQL.

 ## Security Measures

 - Passwords are stored securely using bcrypt.